 In addition, Robert Wayman, interim CEO and current chief financial officer, has promised to stay the course at least until a permanent CEO is appointed.
 Instead of focusing on execution issues, which according to critics was Fiorina's downfall, the new CEO will likely look to reconsider business strategy.

 "The board would be making a huge mistake to bring in someone to execute the plan as it exists," said Gordon Haff, senior analyst at Nashua, N.H.-based Illuminata Inc. "There has never been a true strategy that defined HP that was backed by real actions."

 According to Haff, there will likely be changes that will emphasize product lines and deemphasize others.
 And that could mean changes for HP customers.
 "If I were an enterprise customer, I wouldn't be biting my fingernails, but I would be preparing to deal with changes down the road.
-Changes happen all of the time without a leadership turnover, but this certainly
+Changes happen all of the time without a leadership turnover, but this certainly accelerates that possibility."

 These changes would mostly affect customers of HP's IT outsourcing model, Adaptive Enterprise.
 Most analysts would agree that the program was a reactive response to IBM's on-demand structure, but it has produced steady earnings for HP.
 "I would advise anyone to be nervous," Haff said.
 "But even though the printing dwarfs their enterprise division, no one is going to turn off a clear revenue stream."

 Fiorina bet her job on the Compaq merger.
 Was it a smart move?
 Analysts said the endeavor had a lot of potential for success, but it never came to fruition.